Dre Campbell Farm

 Certain weeds, like dandelions and purslane, are edible and nutritious.
 Harvest and enjoy them instead of letting them take over!

-Goats are natural weeders.
-They are helpful with large properties.
+Goats are natural weeders and can be helpful on large properties.

 Borax is also a weed killer.